-I’m a self-published author of two books, What I do besides sharing really cool posts when I come across them is write stuff so you’re going to find things that direct to other sites where I have written stories or just whatever pops into my head because I really like to write.
+I’m a self-published author.
+What I do besides sharing really cool posts when I come across them is write stuff so you’re going to find things that direct to other sites where I have written stories or just whatever pops into my head because I really like to write.

 I’m also a TEFL instructor and have lived in a few other countries besides the US.

 In a nutshell I love walking, cooking, reading, traveling, teaching, learning, language, movies, vampires, other assorted creatures of the night, science fiction, romance, action, adventure, classics, Latin, varieties of Bushmills, Cabernet Sauvignon, Soave, Chianti, D’Abruzzo, Ouzo, Sambuca, Bulleit Bourbon, Plato, the ocean and tanning.

 Describe yourself in a word or words that starts with the first letter of your name.

 Myas who is Margaret – Mysterious.
 I think I’m pretty straightforward and easy to know but I’ve been called an enigma and have caused some uneasiness, like my daughter’s soon-to-be ex-boyfriend who claims he senses evil vibes from me.
 MMMMMwwwwwwwaaaaaahahaha.

 Project O – The Template is the brain child of one of our bloggers, Opinionated Man of the blog Harsh Reality.
 All are welcome to play.

 I am attempting, since this is an international project, to make the template as easy on the submitter as possible.
 Simply copy and paste the template, answer the questions, then send the WHOLE template INCLUDING the questions to my email (if you do not hear back from me within 24 hours with at least a “thank you” email me again and ask what is up please).
 If you have any additional questions please email me as the comment may get buried here.
 So without further rambling, here is the template.

 Name: Margaret Prezioso-Frye